Blyzz616/LHL-TaNL-Logs/README.md

   As the Service is only intended for use on Thursdays, any failed login attempts on other days of the week could indicate an attempted attack.
 - Attempted access to non-existent pages

-  One way that a threat actor could possibly try attain initial Access would be to locate a web page through reconnaissance on one of the servers that is no intended for public access and then try gain access via logging in on that page.
+  One way that a threat actor could possibly try attain Initial Access[^5] would be to locate a web page through reconnaissance on one of the servers that is no intended for public access and then try gain access via logging in on that page.

 Potential Iterations